 Peter was right to feel a little awkward in this moment, he was also wise to have brought along the fellow Jews as witnesses.
-Soon there are those inside the community who are criticizing him for this and he has to appear before the assembled apostles and leaders of the early community to defend what he has done.
+As we read in this pericope, soon some inside the community criticized him for this and he has to appear before the assembled apostles and leaders of the early community to defend what he has done.
 He has baptized Gentiles.
 That in and of itself is not a problem, but these Gentiles are not following the Torah and have no intention of following the Torah's proscription of pork, work on the Sabbath or other things Jews found detestable.
 They are not keeping the Law of Moses as the first Christian Jews thought was necessary.
+They are not living out the Sinai covenant with its peculiar dietary and other restrictions.

-The proof in this instance was not argued out from Old Testament scriptures as Paul does in Galatians, nor was there any appeal to the teachings of Jesus, simply a statement of the fact, "God did this - they spoke in tongues - they had the Spirit of God." then Peter remembers what Jesus said about Baptizing with the Spirit and simply wonders aloud who was he to stand in God's way?
+The proof in this instance was not argued out from Old Testament scriptures as Paul does in Galatians, nor was there any appeal to the teachings of Jesus, simply a statement of the fact, "God did this - they spoke in tongues - they had the Spirit of God."
+Then Peter remembers what Jesus said about Baptizing with the Spirit and simply wonders aloud who was he to stand in God's way?

 This is greeted with silence.
 This is enormous for the folks who are gathered in that room.
 Some will simply not accept it.
 Paul will have to deal with that crowd for decades as he writes Galatians, Ephesians and other letters.
 They would never be able to accept that God could love a human being who ate ham sandwiches.
 The Jewish Christian community would maintain its identity as Torah keeping Christians for another 300 years or so, with the last sizeable group dying out in Edessa.
-Today there are a few new messianic Jews who try to keep the Torah as Christians, but the vast majority of Christians do not.
+Today there are a few new messianic Jews who try to keep the Torah as

+Christians, but the vast majority of Christians do not.
 It would seem this text is speaking to another generation and people.